billkapes/books-accessible-astro/src/content/projects/project-03.md

 ---
 title: Drug Payback
 author: Soon
 description: In the quiet town where everyone knows everyone's business, private investigator Dave Harper never expected to be pulled into a life-altering conspiracy.
-But when his niece Emily dies from what officials call "just another fentanyl overdose," Dave's instincts tell him something doesn't add up ...
+But when his niece Emily dies from what officials call "just another fentanyl overdose," Dave's instincts tell him ...
 img: /placeholderbook2.jpg
 ---
 In the quiet town where everyone knows everyone's business, private investigator Dave Harper never expected to be pulled into a life-altering conspiracy.
 But when his niece Emily dies from what officials call "just another fentanyl overdose," Dave's instincts tell him something doesn't add up.